pybind/pybind11/docs/advanced/cast/stl.rst

 before any binding code (e.g. invocations to ``class_::def()``, etc.).
 This macro must be specified at the top level (and outside of any namespaces), since it instantiates a partial template overload.
-If your binding code consists of multiple compilation units, it must be present in every file preceding any usage of ``std::vector<int>``.
+If your binding code consists of multiple compilation units, it must be present in every file (typically via a common header) preceding any usage of ``std::vector<int>``.
 Opaque types must also have a corresponding ``class_`` declaration to associate them with a name in Python, and to define a set of available operations, e.g.:

 .. code-block:: cpp